zacharyDez/geotdd_pt_geom_trigger/pt_trigger.md

 ### Environment variables

-To avoid having a file containing our credentials, we are going to define environment variables that we will use to connect our futur database.
+To avoid having a file containing our credentials, we are going to define environment variables that we will use to connect to our future database.
 That's right, we are deciding preemtively what those should be.

-But... hold that urge to export your environment variables!
+But... hold that urge to directly export your environment variables!
 Obey the testing goat.

 *tests/test_conn_vars.py*
 ```python